OKKM-insights/OKKM.insights/docs/HazardAnalysis/README.md

 # Hazard Analysis

 ## Overview
-The Hazard Analysis document for the OKKM Insights project identifies potential risks and hazards that could impact the functionality, security, and reliability of the platform.
+The Hazard Analysis document identifies potential risks and hazards that could impact the functionality, security, and reliability of the platform.
 This analysis helps the development team and stakeholders understand possible failure points and outlines mitigation strategies to reduce the likelihood or impact of these hazards.
 The document is particularly relevant for ensuring data integrity, security, and system performance in a complex, AI-powered crowdsourcing environment.

 The primary objectives of the Hazard Analysis include:
 - **Identifying Hazards**: Recognizing risks that could lead to system failures, data corruption, data leakage, or performance issues.